What does Towards Employment do?

 What are the challenges we address?

-It's 2021 and the MIT Living Wage Calculator figures a living wage for a household comprised of one adult and one child in Cuyahoga County is 237% higher than minimum wage.
+The most recent MIT Living Wage Calculator figured a living wage for a household comprised of one adult and one child in Cuyahoga County was 237% higher than minimum wage.
 In 2021 the minimum wage in the state of Ohio is $8.80 per hour.
+In 2023, with a rise in the minimum wage in the state of Ohio to $10.10 per hour, those wages still only reach less than 50% of a living wage.

 What makes our solutions special?